irinadel/Db2whc/about.md

 {{site.data.keyword.dashdbshort_notm}} is an elastic service, and allows you to independently scale compute and storage through an intuitive UI or REST API.

+### Native object storage support

+Db2 Warehouse on Cloud on Amazon Web Services (AWS) introduces native object storage support to Db2.
+This functionality allows you to store traditional Db2 column-organized tables in Db2's native format on object storage while maintaining the existing SQL support and performance using a tiered storage architecture.
+Moving data from higher cost block storage to lower cost object storage can significantly reduce your costs and does not require changes to your workload.
+This feature is available on the current generation of AWS plans.
+For more information, see [Native Cloud Object Storage support](https://www.ibm.com/docs/en/db2woc?topic=native-cloud-object-storage-support){: external}

+### Open data format table support

+Db2 Warehouse on Cloud on AWS introduces new DATALAKE table support.
+This functionality provides Db2 users with the ability to access data that is stored on inexpensive, scalable, and reliable object storage in open data formats such as PARQUET and ORC from within the Db2 Warehouse.
+This feature is available on the current generation of AWS plans.
+For more information, see [Open date format table support](https://cloud.ibm.com/docs/Db2whc?topic=Db2whc-open-data-format-table-support) {: external}

 ### Expertly managed and highly secure

 Day-to-day operations for {{site.data.keyword.dashdbshort_notm}}, including database monitoring, uptime checks and failovers, are fully automated.
 Operations are supplemented by a DevOps team that are on call to handle unexpected system failures.
 Data is encrypted at rest and in motion by default.
 Administrators can also restrict access to sensitive data through data masking, row permissions, and role-based security, and can utilize database audit utilities to maintain audit trails for their data warehouse.